-Where required, Parliament must amend the UK statute to be consistent with the Directive.
+Up to the end of 2020, Parliament was supposed to amend the UK statute where required to be consistent with the Directive.

 Suing government for compensation – Francovich damages

-Where a directive does not have direct effect, and an individual suffers loss as a direct result of the UK’s failure to implement the directive, he or she may be able to sue the UK government for compensation for failing to implement it.
-This principle was laid down in Francovich v Italy (link to wikipedia.org).
+At least where the statute is not reinterpreted, and if a directive does not have direct effect, then up to the end of 2020 an individual who suffers loss as a direct result of the UK’s failure to implement the directive may have been able to sue the UK government for compensation for failing to implement it.
+This principle was laid down in Francovich v Italy (wikipedia.org).
 A claim would be in the county court or High Court, not the employment tribunal.

-Changes already made in British law to reflect the directive
+Changes made to British disability discrimination legislation to reflect the directive

 In the Equality Act 2010

-These amendments in the Equality Act 2010 were formally brought into force in October 2010.
-However, as regards employment, the changes were or may arguably have been already in effect, as being required by European Union law.
+Most of the Equality Act 2010 was formally brought into force in October 2010.
+However, as regards employment, the changes below were or may arguably have been already in effect, as being required by European Union law.

 - Discrimination by association.
-In Coleman v Attridge Law (July 2008), the European Court decided that the directive covers direct discrimination or harassment of an employee by reason of another person’s disability.
-UK tribunals subsequently held that the DDA must be re-interpreted to give effect to this (under the Marleasing principle).
+In Coleman v Attridge Law (2008), the European Court decided that the Directive covers direct discrimination or harassment of an employee by reason of another person’s disability.
+UK tribunals subsequently held that the Disability Discrimination Act 1995 must be re-interpreted to give effect to this (under the Marleasing principle).
 The Equality Act 2010 uses new wording to cover this more clearly, and also goes beyond the requirements of the directive by prohibiting discrimination by association in areas other than employment, such as provision of services.
-More on discrimination by association.
+More: Discrimination by association.

 - Harassment: Protection against harassment under the DDA was probably too narrow.
 Again the Equality Act 2010 has made changes.
-More on harassment.
+More: Harassment of employees.

 - Justification: My view was that under European Union law the threshold for “justification” of (indirect) discrimination in employment should have been higher than the threshold used in practice under the DDA.
 The Equality Act 2010 has now changed the British justification test to that used in Europe.